RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/install-on-linux.md

 ## More info and options

-More info is available to help with customization and related questions:
+To learn more about customization and find answers to related questions, see:

 - [CentOS/RHEL firewall configuration]({{< relref "rs/installing-upgrading/configuring/centos-rhel-firewall.md" >}})
 - [Change socket file location]({{< relref "rs/installing-upgrading/configuring/change-location-socket-files.md" >}})